Back Up and Restore of SQL Server Databases

 This article describes the benefits of backing up SQL Server databases, basic backup and restore terms, and introduces backup and restore strategies for SQL Server and security considerations for SQL Server backup and restore.

 This article introduces SQL Server backups.
 For specific steps to back up SQL Server databases, see Creating backups.

 The SQL Server backup and restore component provides an essential safeguard for protecting critical data stored in your SQL Server databases.
 To minimize the risk of catastrophic data loss, you need to back up your databases to preserve modifications to your data on a regular basis.
 A well-planned backup and restore strategy helps protect databases against data loss caused by a variety of failures.
 Test your strategy by restoring a set of backups and then recovering your database to prepare you to respond effectively to a disaster.

-In addition to local storage for storing the backups, SQL Server also supports backup to and restore from the Azure Blob Storage Service.
-For more information, see SQL Server Backup and Restore with Microsoft Azure Blob Storage Service.
-For database files stored using the Microsoft Azure Blob storage service, SQL Server 2016 (13.x) provides the option to use Azure snapshots for nearly instantaneous backups and faster restores.
+In addition to local storage for storing the backups, SQL Server also supports backup to and restore from Azure Blob Storage.
+For more information, see SQL Server Backup and Restore with Microsoft Azure Blob Storage.
+For database files stored using Azure Blob Storage, SQL Server 2016 (13.x) provides the option to use Azure snapshots for nearly instantaneous backups and faster restores.
 For more information, see File-Snapshot Backups for Database Files in Azure.
 Azure also offers an enterprise-class backup solution for SQL Server running in Azure VMs.
 A fully-managed backup solution, it supports Always On availability groups, long-term retention, point-in-time recovery, and central management and monitoring.
 For more information, see Azure Backup for SQL Server in Azure VM.